-Kent man sentenced to 7 years in prison for rape in Olympic National Park
+Kent man sentenced to 7 years in prison for rape in park

-TACOMA — A 36-year-old Kent man was sentenced in federal court Monday to more than seven years in prison for raping a 14-year-old girl in 2020 in Olympic National Park.
+TACOMA, Wash.
+(AP) — A 36-year-old Kent man was sentenced in federal court Monday to more than seven years in prison for raping a 14-year-old girl in 2020 in Olympic National Park.

-Christopher James Kuna will be required to register as a sex offender once he has served his 87-month prison term, Acting U.S. Attorney Tessa Gorman said in a news release.
+Christopher James Kuna will be required to register as a sex offender once he has served his 87-month prison term, Acting U.S. Attorney Tessa Gorman said in a press release.
 He’ll also be on 15 years of supervised release, she said.

 Kuna was at a gathering of family and friends in the park when he gave the girl alcohol and then sexually assaulted her, Gorman said.
 A family friend later helped the family report the incident to law enforcement.